Contact Dr. Jesse Abrams

 I teach courses related to the social and political dimensions of natural resource management, including the undergraduate-level Society and Natural Resources (FANR 3400/D) and the mixed undergraduate/graduate-level course Renewable Resources Policy (FANR 4800/6800).
 I also offer graduate-level courses in social and political theory for natural resource management and qualitative research methods in alternating years.
 I am interested in innovative approaches to teaching, including experiential and collaborative teaching approaches that can be used in place of or alongside traditional lecture and discussion formats.

 I serve on the Warnell School's Diversity and Teaching Effectiveness Committees along with UGA's Sustainability Steering Committee.
-I was recently elected to a seat on the Council of the International Association for Society and Natural Resources (IASNR) and am helping to plan the 2022 IASNR Conference in San José, Costa Rica.
+In 2021 I begin my position on the Council of the International Association for Society and Natural Resources (IASNR), where I am leading planning for the 2021 Virtual IASNR Conference and am helping to plan the 2022 IASNR Conference in San José, Costa Rica.
 Additionally, I am on the Editorial Advisory Board for the journal Forest Policy and Economics and am a member of the IUCN Commission on Ecosystem Management.